Deb Olin Unferth: Career

 Her work has appeared in Harper's, The New York Times, The Paris Review, Granta, McSweeney's, The Believer, The Boston Review, Esquire, and other magazines.
 She is a frequent contributor to Noon.
-She also has received two Pushcart Prizes.
-Unferth is an associate professor in creative writing at The University of Texas at Austin, where she teaches for the Michener Center and the New Writers Project.
+She also has received four Pushcart Prizes.

-Prison Education
+Prison education

-She founded and runs the Pen-City Writers, a two-year creative-writing certificate program at a maximum security prison in southern Texas.
-For this work she won the 2017 Texas Governor's Criminal Justice Service Award.
+In 2015 she founded the Pen City Writers, a creative writing program at a maximum-security prison in south Texas.
+Some of the students have won awards and been published in various magazines.
+For this work she won the 2017 Texas Governor’s Criminal Justice Service Award and the inaugural American Short Fiction’s Community Star Award.